Will remote work security accelerate the expansion of strong MFA?

 will-remote-work-accelerate-the-expansion-of-strong-multi-factor-authentication

-From March 2020, a completely new IT security landscape starts to emerge.
-Priorities change, great emphasis is placed on remote work security and protecting the accounts of employees working from home.
-Therefore, 2020 maybe a year of much faster expansion of strong two-factor authentication (2FA) than originally anticipated.
+Since March 2020, a completely new IT security landscape started to emerge.
+Priorities changed, great emphasis started to be placed on remote work security and protecting the accounts of employees working from home.
+Since then, strong two-factor authentication (2FA) and multi-factor authentication (MFA) started to gain popularity and the vision of a passwordless future started to become something that will actually happen one day.

-Until recently, 2FA (also called multi-factor authentication MFA) was the icing on the cybersecurity cake.
-Large and medium-sized companies usually reached for this type of solution to protect the most important applications and those that were most at risk of a potential attack.
+Until not so long time ago, MFA was the icing on the cybersecurity cake.
+Large and medium-sized companies usually reached for this it to protect the most important applications and those that were most at risk of a potential attack.
 Therefore, webmail clients (such as Outlook Web Access) or web VPN tools were the applications most often chosen as the first to be equipped with a 2FA.

 Something that was an interesting addition in February 2020, a few months later, due to the global situation of forced remote work, has rapidly started to grow in popularity.